 I started selling my exotic chilies to local restaurants and chef-addicts at a premium.
 These include Poblanos, Anchos, Anaheims, Caysun, Guero, Serrano, Red & Green Jalapeno, New Mexican, Tabasco, Guajillo, Red, Yellow and Chocolate Habaneros, Birds Eye, Bhut Jolukia, Butch T Scorpions, Scotch Bonnet and Bells.
 I also started up a mini industry of Tripp’s Over The Hill Chilli Oil which coame in 375 ml bottles with several local outlets.
 I swear by chillis as a circulatory cleanser and the best way to spice up a blended maragarita.
 Half of what I eat, I grow, using a high end dehydrator to make dried fruits like chili mango and tomato chips, beef and fish jerky plus dried chillies for ristras.
 My lime, lemon, kaffir and orange trees keep me in citrus as well as the mint for Mojitos.

 Barbeques are a mighty affair here with a Texas smoker a Weber BBQ and a Pro Q smoker/BBQ with a balcony large enough to comfortably seat 16 or so.
 I have a whole new coterie of friends here and visitors from Sydney or overseas, but pretty much cut off from the music business that I served 40 years in.

 When I retired from that circus, I still had a bit of carny blood in me and so retained the representation of the South by Southwest Music, Film and Interactive Conferences and Festivals which I’ve handled since 2002.
-In 2015, we invited 60 bands to play of which 40 had the finance and nouse to showcase as well as an additional 750 delegates from Australia, New Zealand and Hawai’i.
+In 2019 I retired from this position having peaked with 54 AUS bands, 11 NZ artists and one Hawaiian act as well as close to 900 delegates from Australia, New Zealand and Hawai’i.

 I’m lucky to have had travel writing as a talent and spent at least three months a year overseas in Hawaii, the American West and South, Florida Keys, Austin, Europe and other great destinations.
 Because I’ve elected to live alone happily in solitude, I’m able to zip off to Australian islands like Lord Howe and Heron as well as Broome in WA and Tasmania with frequency but without worrying about leaving someone behind or having to take them along.